-Capital expenditures in the first quarter of 2023 were \$1.0 million, a decrease of \$7.0 million from the first quarter of 2022 as we pared back our investments in new stores and remodels.
-We anticipate capital expenditures in fiscal 2023 in the range of \$15 to \$20 million, primarily for opening five new stores and remodeling ten to twenty stores, combined with ongoing investments in our systems.
+Capital expenditures in the first twenty-six weeks of 2024 were \$5.6 million, a decrease of \$1.3 million over the first twenty-six weeks of 2023, as we pared back our investments in new stores and remodels.
+We anticipate capital expenditures in fiscal 2024 to be approximately \$13 million, primarily for opening new stores and remodeling existing stores, combined with ongoing investments in our systems.

-Share Repurchases
+Stock Repurchases

-We did not repurchase any shares of our common stock in the first quarter of 2023.
-During the first quarter of 2022, we returned \$5.3 million to shareholders through share repurchases.
-See Part II of this Report and Note 7 to the Financial Statements for more information.
+We did not repurchase any shares of our common stock in the first twenty-six weeks of fiscal 2024 or fiscal 2023.
+See Part II of this Report and Note 8 to the Financial Statements for more information.